garyk295/madridapiclab2/index.md

 5. Change to the directory you just created by running the following command

          cd madridapiclab2code

+6. Rung the following command to install the required NPM dependencies

+          npm install

 ### 2.2 Exploring the ‘payments’ loopback model
 1. Run the following command to start the API Connect toolkit: